kartonfarkas/api_docs/source/suite/emails/launching.rst

    * - schedule
      - datetime
-     - If specified, the launch will be scheduled for this time in the default timezone of the customer
+     - If specified, the launch will be scheduled for this time in the default timezone of the customer.
      -
    * - timezone
      - string
-     - If specified, the schedule parameter is interpreted in this timezone
+     - If specified, the schedule parameter is interpreted in this timezone.
      - See the `list of the supported timezones <http://documentation.emarsys.com/?page_id=3291>`_

 URI Example